 White Sox founder and owner Charles Comiskey died in his home in Eagle River, Wis.
-He left his entire estate to his son, J. Louis Comiskey, including the White Sox.
-His estate was valued at more than $1.5 million at the time.
+He left his entire estate to his son, Louis Comiskey (including the White Sox) assets valued at $1,529,707 million (the equivalent to more than $29 million today).

 Thomas, in 113 games, hit .353 with 38 home runs, 101 RBIs, 106 runs and 109 walks.
 With the award, Thomas became the first back-to-back AL MVP since New York’s Roger Maris in 1960 and 1961.